 Bidding thresholds and requirements.
-In general, the City of Brooklyn Park must procure goods, professional and technical services, general services and construction valued at more than \$175,000 through formal solicitation of competitive sealed bids or proposals.
+In general, Met Council must procure goods, professional and technical services, general services and construction valued at more than \$175,000 through formal solicitation of competitive sealed bids or proposals.
 Purchases below that amount can be made through informal solicitation.
-Public advertisement includes posting on the City procurement website and in the official newspaper of the City.
-Competition is not required for purchases of \$10,000 or less.
+Public advertisement includes posting on the Met Council procurement website.
+Competition is not required for purchases under \$10,000.